berenslab/uneye/README.md

 min*_*sacc_dist: minimum distance between two saccades in ms for merging of saccades

 min*_*sacc_dur: minimum saccade duration in ms for removal of small events

+augmentation: whether or not to use data augmentation for training, default: True

 ***